Debugging Guide for Workspaces

 Readers:

-• use Save As in Data Inspector to save a small sample back to the same format.
+• Use 'Save As' in Data Inspector to save a small sample in the same format.

 • Recreate a small sample of the data using a Creator transformer.

 If the issue requires that the specific reader format be present, then create a small subset of the data to submit with your case.
-To do this in FME, use the Clipper or Sampler transformer to create a new version of the data with a limited amount of features.
+To do this in FME, use the Clipper or Sampler transformer to create a new version of the data with a limited number of features.

 Transformers:

-When a problem can be narrowed down to a specific transformer or series of transformers in the workflow, Place a Recorder transformer directly before this area and record the data.
-Then replace with a Player .
+When a problem can be narrowed down to a specific transformer or series of transformers in the workflow, place a Recorder transformer directly before this area and record the data.
+Then replace with a Player.

 Writers: